theSmaw/bars/README.md

 - Error handling - currently we don't handle anything going wrong with the network requests
 - Show a spinner when the data is loading from the network
 - Fix mobile to be landscape only
+- Server-side rendering
+- Style <select> and <buttons> on Web
+- Add ability to change bar values to mobile
+- Rethink some of the variable and property names - I don't like that I have a bars.bars in the code
+- Refactor some of the repetition out of the feature tests

 ## Workflow